Hyphaeic/HPL/README.md

 ## Essential Consideration

 Section 4 compliance is the sole consideration for the license.
-If a court finds Section 4 unenforceable, the entire license is void.
+If a court finds Section 4 unenforceable, the intent is that the entire license is void.
 You don't fall back to Apache 2.0—you lose all rights.

-This prevents the attack: "Your restrictions are unenforceable, so I get permissive licensing for free."
+This is designed to prevent the attack: "Your restrictions are unenforceable, so I get permissive licensing for free."

 ---